abdhaz/Movies-Database-analysis/README.md

 ## Installation
 `Python` is required for this porject.
 The work is also conducted in `jupyter notebook`.
+Movies Database is in the file `tmdb-movies.csv`.
+This file will be required to run the code.

-In addition the following libraries are imported:
+In addition, the following libraries are imported:

 •	pandas